BillCavanagh/Coding-Projects/README.md

 # Some code I made while learning other languages (c++) or some code I made for fun to improve my programming skills.
-Anything "finished" is put in here to see how much I've worked with individual languages
+Code from other repos is put here to see how much I've worked with individual languages